yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 > NOTE: You can also automate this to regularly backup your SD card image using a CRON job to your USB drive.

-**Setup Remote Access to the Pi with a GUI **
+**Setup Remote Access to the Pi with TeamViewer**

 Setup Remote access so that you can manage your Pi from anywhere using Teamviewer.

-I do this as I can then control my wallet from my phone using the Teamviewer app.
+I do this as I can then control my cold wallet from my phone using the Teamviewer app.

-It also means you can setup and manage multiple Pi's as your Pi mining setup grows :)
+It also means you can easily manage multiple Pi's as your Pi mining setup grows :)

-Follow this tutorial to set Teamviewer up on Raspbian: https://m.youtube.com/watch?v=vr3Gf8vnKAg
+Follow this tutorial to set TeamViewer up on Raspbian: https://m.youtube.com/watch?v=vr3Gf8vnKAg

-Download eamviewer for Raspbian from this link: https://www.teamviewer.com/iotcontest/
+Download TeamViewer for Raspbian from this link: https://www.teamviewer.com/iotcontest/

 Thats IT!